A HariPo oneshot

 They made it to the Great Hall without too many hindrances and joined Rose and Al at the Gryffindor table.
-Lorcan sat on the other side of Rose as always (putting him across from Roxanne, too), and Scorpius sat in between the twins.
-Fred suddenly had a hard time not thinking of his discussion with Lorcan from the previous week.
+Lorcan sat on the other side of Rose as always (putting him across from Roxanne, too), and Scorpius sat between the twins.
+Freddie suddenly had a hard time not thinking of his discussion with Lorcan from the previous week.

-While Al bitched about what he thought was an unfair Arithmancy mark from Professor Vector, Fred made a bold move and struck up a conversation with Scorpius.
+While Al bitched about what he thought was an unfair Arithmancy mark from Professor Vector, Freddie made a bold move and struck up a conversation with Scorpius.
 "So, are you prepared to be beaten by Gryffindor in the last Quidditch game?"

 Scorpius smiled.
 "Oh, I doubt my House will lose.
 However, if Lady Luck is on your side, then I'm sure I'll need a shoulder on which I might cry."
 He said the last bit with that clever Malfoy smirk.

 Freddie's eye twitched in annoyance.
 "Well, isn't that funny?
 I'm sure you would've had one if you made a different choice last year."
 He froze.
 Shit.
 Had he really just said that?
 As his cheeks grew hot, he reached for a plate of chips, purposefully not turning to Scorpius.

 The Slytherin waited a minute.
 "I thought so."

 "You're right," the Head Boy stated sadly, quietly.
 "I should've made a different choice a long time ago."

 The twin's shoulders sagged.
 He hadn't meant to hurt Scorpius with his words.
 He'd merely wanted Scorpius… Hell.
 He could put his full stop there.
 Lorcan was right.
 He merely wanted Scorpius.